Cissus quadrangularis: Experimental studies

 C. quadrangularis has been studied for its effects in a rat model for osteoporosis.
 C. quadrangularis has been studied in animal models of bone fracture.

 Its bactericidal effects on Helicobacter pylori indicate a potential use for treating gastric ulcers in conjunction with NSAID therapy.

-The enzymatic and an in vitro cell culture study shows the potential anti-inflammatory and inhibitory properties of "cissus quadrangularis".
+The enzymatic and an in vitro cell culture study shows the potential anti-inflammatory and inhibitory properties of Cissus quadrangularis.

+Furthermore, the plant may be used in many biomedical applications.
+The synthesis of copper oxide nanoparticles has indicated the presence of phytochemicals such as carbohydrates, alkaloids, steroids, tannins, saponins, and flavonoid.
+The synthesis uses plant extract.